venuswku/CoastSnap/README.md

     - `mobile`: folder containing mobile versions of the illustrations.
       - File name should correspond to the desktop version's name.
   - `Location Info`: folder containing illustrations for the `LocationInfo` pages.
+  - `UCSC Team`: folder containing images for the `TeamMembers` component on the homepage.
+      - Images should be square-shaped for the sizing to match other team member's images.
+      - File name should correspond to the first and last name of the team member (with no spaces in between).
   - `Upload`: folder containing illustrations for the `UploadPicForm` page.
   - `Footer`: folder containing illustrations used for the `Footer` component.
   - `README`: folder containing images and gifs used in `README.md`.